1. Planning orcharhino Server installation

 -

 Send the certificate signing request to the certificate authority (CA).
-The same CA must sign certificates for orcharhino Server and orcharhino Proxy.
+The same CA must sign certificates for orcharhino Server and orcharhino Proxy Server.

 When you submit the request, specify the lifespan of the certificate.
 The method for sending the certificate request varies, so consult the CA for the preferred method.
 In response to the request, you can expect to receive a CA bundle and a signed certificate, in separate files.